hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 }
 ```

-You will need a golang compiler, for development, I would [**recommend installing golang**](https://golang.org/dl/) and using the builtin development compiler.
+You need a golang compiler.
+For development, I would [**recommend installing golang**](https://golang.org/dl/) and using the builtin development compiler.

 `go run main.go`